 We identify, quantify and manage all material risks.
 Our risk framework is embedded within our day-to-day activities and our governance framework, which is overseen and managed by our Risk Management Committees.

-There is a Director with specific responsibility for risk, as well as a dedicated Risk Management function.
+We have a Director with specific responsibility for risk, as well as a dedicated Risk Management function.
 The business’s appetite for risk is managed through a comprehensive and independently verified Risk Appetite Framework.

 Through our policies, our approach and our activities, we make sure that we meet standards of behaviour that fall within our agreed level of risk appetite.

 We have designed our risk management framework around the ‘three lines model’ for risk governance and have a dedicated Risk function that is integral to co-ordinating, monitoring and advising on control activities.

 This holistic approach encompasses all material risks, with clearly identified accountabilities and responsibilities for risk management, control and assurance.
 As such, risk management is a core part of our business planning and effective capital management.

 The responsibility for managing risks and control activities sits firmly within the first line responsibilities.

 We regularly review our risk management framework to ensure that it remains appropriate to the business and its strategy.
 These updates include assessments of risks and controls, the update of risk registers, and early identification of any emerging risks to the achievement of our objectives.

 The framework is designed to identify and mitigate risks to the business and its operation, which has been proven through yet another challenging year as the Covid pandemic continues.

 We have ensured our approach remains aligned with the revision to the three lines model published by the Chartered Institute of Internal Auditors (IIA) in July 2020.